AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/review_module_guide.rst

 .. figure:: ../images/review_process_example.png
     :align: center

-    Interface of the review process.
+    Interface for the labeling process.

-Once you have launched the review process, you will have access to the following functionalities:
+Once you have launched the labeling process, you will have access to the following functionalities:

 .. hlist::
    :columns: 1